shreyanshg2010/MasterApp/README.md

 # MasterApp
 The master app helps to perform following steps: \
-1.sets up NSD Manager \
+1.sets up NSD Manager,sets up DiscoveryListener \
-2.sets up DiscoveryListener \
-3.sets up ResolveListener \
+2.sets up ResolveListener \
 4.Resolve Service if found \
 5.Get Server/Host IP Address and port \
 6.Resolve the service and call a function to connect to the server. \